17 Notable alumni of

 Biography

-Elliott James Murphy is an American rock singer-songwriter, novelist, record producer and journalist living in Paris.
+Elliott James Murphy is an American rock singer-songwriter, novelist, record producer, and journalist.

 Bob Watson